maxcraig112/Giffy-bot/README.md

 - improve captioning for large and small gifs, large and small text (DONE)
 - give option to auto-download Gif when object instantiated (DONE)
 - save gifs with names depending on channel and server sent so errors don't occur (DONE)
+- gif captions sometimes flicker (DONE)
+- "[WinError 32] The process cannot access the file because it is being used by another process" error when deleting temp files from server other than test_server (DONE)
+- method for downloading all archived gifs (DONE)

 # TODO:
 - convert all cnd.discordapp.com to media.discordapp.net urls in json